lobsters/lobsters/README.md

 #### Initial setup

-Use the steps below for a local install or [lobsters-ansible](https://github.com/lobsters/lobsters-ansible) for our production deployment config.
+Use the steps below for a local install.
-There's an external project [docker-lobsters](https://github.com/utensils/docker-lobsters) if you want to use Docker.

 * Install the Ruby version specified in [.ruby-version](https://github.com/lobsters/lobsters/blob/master/.ruby-version)